Complementary and Alternative Therapies for Alzheimer's

 - Huperzine A

 None of these have been approved by the FDA for the treatment of Alzheimer's and have not shown to be effective in treating Alzheimer's or dementia.

 If an individual is thinking of taking a supplement, ask a doctor about the potential risks and benefits, and do research about what is known about any side effects of these supplements.

 Meditation is a relaxation technique that is thousands of years old but vastly understudied.
-It can be helpful in reducing chronic stress, which has been linked to lower levels of brain health and neurotoxic cell damage.5
+It can be helpful in reducing chronic stress, which has been linked to neurotoxic cell damage.5

 Meditation may increase the number of certain neurotransmitters, which can help stabilize brain synapses; this is important because synaptic dysfunction is part of Alzheimer’s disease.5 Meditation may also help improve blood flow in the brain, improving overall function, and have positive effects on memory and cognitive functioning.5